Oneflow-Inc/oneflow-documentation/en/docs/basics/01_quickstart.md

 ## Training Model

 To train a model, we need a loss function (`loss_fn`) and an optimizer (`optimizer`).The loss function is used to evaluate the difference between the prediction of the neural network and the real label.
-The optimizer adjusts the parameters of the neural network to make the prediction more and more close to the real label (standard answer).
+The optimizer adjusts the parameters of the neural network to make the prediction more and more close to the real label (expected answer).
 Here, we use [oneflow.optim.SGD](https://oneflow.readthedocs.io/en/master/optim.html?highlight=optim.SGD#oneflow.optim.SGD) to be our optimizer.
 This process is called back propagation.

 ```python
 loss_fn = nn.CrossEntropyLoss()